 - 3 cloves garlic

 - 85g (around 3 oz) white bread crumbs

 - 8 muscatel grapes

 1. Finely grind the almonds and garlic in a blender.
 Add the bread crumbs, water, vinegar, and salt and blend for two minutes until smooth.

 2. Slowly add the olive oil, while blending continuously until it becomes creamy liquid.

 3. Refrigerate for at least 1 hour.

-4. Serve in individual soup bowl or a large gobbler with 1 or 2 grapes and lightly drizzle extra virgin olive oil.
+4. Serve in individual soup bowl or a large goblet with 1 or 2 grapes and lightly drizzle extra virgin olive oil over the top.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.